salesforce-ux/stylelint-sds/README.md

 6. To produce a SARIF report in your project root directory and specify an output directory, run  `npx @salesforce-ux/slds-linter report -o [output directory]`.
 The output file is named as `slds-linter-report.sarif`.
 7. Open the generated `.sarif` report file.
 8. Make a note of how many components SLDS Linter has identified that you must update.
-9. (Optional) To automatically fix validation errors in bulk, run `npx @salesforce-ux/slds-linter fix`.
+9. (Optional) To automatically fix validation errors in bulk, run the `lint` command with the `fix` option, `npx @salesforce-ux/slds-linter lint --fix`.
 7. (Optional) To emit the configuration files used by `slds-linter`, run `npx @salesforce-ux/slds-linter emit` in your component source directory.
 Note that this command defaults to current working directory.
 These configuration files are discovered by your VS Code ESLint and Stylelint extensions to display squiggly lines in CSS and HTML files when opened in your code editor.